Sippar: Archaeology

-Tell Abu Habba, measuring over 1 square kilometer was first excavated by Hormuzd Rassam between 1880 and 1881 for the British Museum in a dig that lasted 18 months.
+Tell Abu Habba, measuring over 1 square kilometer was first excavated by Hormuzd Rassam (referring to the site as Aboo-Habba) between 1880 and 1881 for the British Museum in a dig that lasted 18 months.
+Rassam excavated only down to the Old Babylonian levels and was focused mainly on the Neo-Babylonian remains.
 Tens of thousands of tablets were recovered including the Tablet of Shamash in the Temple of Shamash/Utu.
 Most of the tablets were Neo-Babylonian.
 The temple had been mentioned as early as the 18th year of Samsu-iluna of Babylon, who reported restoring "Ebabbar, the temple of Szamasz in Sippar", along with the city's ziggurat.

 The tablets, which ended up in the British Museum, are being studied to this day.
 As was often the case in the early days of archaeology, excavation records were not made, particularly find spots.
 This makes it difficult to tell which tablets came from Sippar-Amnanum as opposed to Sippar.
 Other tablets from Sippar were bought on the open market during that time and ended up at places like the British Museum and the University of Pennsylvania.
 Since the site is relatively close to Baghdad, it was a popular target for illegal excavations.

 In 1894, Sippar was worked briefly by Jean-Vincent Scheil.
 The tablets recovered, mainly Old Babylonian, went to the Istanbul Museum.
-In modern times, the site was worked by a Belgian team from 1972 to 1973.
-Iraqi archaeologists from the College of Arts at the University of Baghdad, led by Walid al-Jadir with Farouk al-Rawi, have excavated at Tell Abu Habbah from 1977 through the present in 24 seasons.
-In the 8th season a library of over 300 tablets was discovered but few have yet been published due to conditions in Iraq.
-After 2000, they were joined by the German Archaeological Institute.
-According to Professor Andrew George, a cuneiform tablet containing a portion of the Epic of Gilgamesh probably came from Sippar.

-In Sippar was the site where the Babylonian Map of the World was found.
+In 1927 archaeologists Walter Andrae and Julius Jordan visited, and mapped, the site.
+In modern times, the site was worked, mainly soundings, by a Belgian team led by H. Gasche from 1972 to 1973.
+They determined that Sippar was protected by a wall, partially for flood protection, extending 1200 meters by 800 meters, cutting a trench across it.
+A tablet of Samsu-iluna was found showing the wall dated back to at least Old Babylonian period though ground water prevented deeper excavation.